-Due to substantial improvements in computing power and imaging and sensor technologies in recent years, today's data-intensive applications are generating huge amounts of data in shorter and shorter time frames.
-Simulating three-dimensional phenomena, measuring scalar fields in a three-dimensional environment, or scanning with threedimensional devices lead to large-scale volume data, possibly varying over time.
+Due to substantial improvements in computing power and imaging and sensor technologies in recent years, today's dataintensive applications are generating huge amounts of data in shorter and shorter time frames.
+Simulating three-dimensional phenomena, measuring scalar fields in a three-dimensional environment, or scanning with three-dimensional devices lead to large-scale volume data, possibly varying over time.
 In-core data exploration and visualization tools cannot be applied to such data sets at highest resolution.
 Using multiresolution approaches, downsampling can be used to reduce data sets to manageable sizes, and a multiresolution hierarchy is employed to represent data at various levels of resolution.

 Applying in-core visualization tools to an appropriate level of resolution can lead to rather low-quality images.
-A well-known concept in computer graphics and visualization used to improve image quality in a hierarchical setting is view-dependent refinement: Instead of visualizing an entire data set at the same level of resolution, resolution is adapted to viewing parameters in the threedimensional scene.
+A wellknown concept in computer graphics and visualization used to improve image quality in a hierarchical setting is view-dependent refinement: Instead of visualizing an entire data set at the same level of resolution, resolution is adapted to viewing parameters in the three-dimensional scene.
 Regions close to the viewpoint and the line of sight should be given higher priority.
 In such regions, data should be available at "sufficiently" high resolution, whereas other regions can remain at lower resolutions.
 What is considered to be sufficient, depends on the application, the user, the resolution of the output device, and frame-rate requirements.
-Recent techniques use multiresolution volume representation and extract view-dependent isosurfaces from adaptively refined volume data [1, 4, 5, 7].

 To obtain better approximations of a data set at coarse levels of resolution, downsampling filters can be applied when generating a multiresolution hierarchy.
-In [2], we showed that filters based on linear B-spline wavelets significantly improve approximation quality.
+In [15, 16], we showed that filters based on linear B-spline wavelets significantly improve approximation quality.
 However, downsampling filters based on non-constant B-spline wavelets can only be applied efficiently when defined over structured (rectilinear, tensor-product type) grids permitting the use of a regular downsampling / refinement scheme.
 On the other hand, view-dependent visualization can be performed more successfully when the refinement scheme supports high adaptivity.
 Thus, we use the $\sqrt[3]{2}$ -subdivision scheme, a regular refinement scheme with finest granularity supporting high adaptivity.
 The splitting steps of the $\sqrt[3]{2}$ -subdivision scheme are equivalent to longest-edge bisection applied to a tetrahedral mesh.
-We describe multiresolution hierarchy construction based on $\sqrt[3]{2}$ subdivision in Section 2.
+We describe multiresolution hierarchy construction based on $\sqrt[3]{2}$ subdivision in Section 3.

-Non-constant B-spline wavelets have the property that the computation of the wavelet coefficient at a vertex \mathbf{p} is not only based on the neighbors of \mathbf{p} but also on vertices farther away.
+Non-constant B-spline wavelets have the property that the computation of the wavelet coefficient at a vertex p is not only based on the neighbors of p but also on vertices farther away.
 Larger filters reduce adaptivity of a multiresolution representation.
 Lifting schemes with narrow filters can be used to overcome this problem.
-In Section 3, we describe a lifting scheme for linear B-spline wavelets.
+In Section 4, we describe a lifting scheme for linear B-spline wavelets.

 The application of the lifting scheme to an adaptive setting is not straightforward.
 In an adaptive setting, vertices are represented at different levels of resolution, whereas the lifting scheme requires all of them to belong to the same level.
-In Section 4, we discuss how the wavelet downsampling filters can be applied to an adaptive setting using the lifting scheme.
-In Section 5, we show how this wavelet-based adaptive setting is used for view-dependent visualization.
+In Section 5, we discuss how the wavelet downsampling filters can be applied to an adaptive setting using the lifting scheme.
+In Section 6, we show how this wavelet-based adaptive setting is used for view-dependent visualization.